-Regulation and Screening Mandatory [Under NY State Executive Orders published on June 26, 2020] Congregations must notify the state and local health department immediately upon being informed of any positive COVID-19 test result by a staff, clergy, or volunteer at their site.
+Regulation and Screening Mandatory [Under NY State Executive Orders published on June 26, 2020 and October 6, 2020] Congregations must notify the state and local health department immediately upon being informed of any positive COVID-19 test result by a staff, clergy, or volunteer at their site.
 In the case of a faith leader or personnel testing positive, congregations must cooperate with the state and local health department to trace all contacts in the house of worship and notify the state and local health department of all employees and visitors who entered the site dating back to 48 hours before the person began experiencing COVID-19 symptoms or tested positive, whichever is earlier, but maintain confidentiality as required by federal and state law and regulations.
 Implement mandatory health screening assessment (e.g. questionnaire, temperature check) for clergy, lay leaders, and volunteers (but not attendees), asking about (1) COVID-19 symptoms in past 14 days, (2) positive COVID-19 test in past 14 days, (3) close contact with confirmed or suspected COVID-19 case in past 14 days and/or (4) travel to high risk areas that require quarantine for 14 days after arriving in NY.
 Responses must be reviewed and documented each time they enter the building.
-Recommended Encourage people at higher risk for severe illness to speak with their healthcare provider before resuming in-person activities.
+Recommended For every in-person gathering, keep an attendance list with names and phone numbers of every person in attendance to aid in contact tracing of a potential COVID-19 positive case.
+A template attendance list created by NYDIS can be found here.
+Encourage people at higher risk for severe illness to speak with their healthcare provider before resuming in-person activities.
 This includes older adults and people with underlying medical conditions.
 Include screening questions in pre-registration forms for each potential attendee to fill out accurately.
 To see a registration form template created by NYDIS, click here.
 Implement temperature checks at the door as one form of screening potential attendees.
-V1 as of 8.4.2020
+V3 as of 10.20.2020